Welcome to your new home

 Head to the office if you have locked yourself out of your room/flat, to collect a parcel or if you need to pay your accommodation fees.

-Our Recreation Rooms located on site at the Village(s) contain a communal kitchen, Foxtel TV and games.
+Our Recreation Rooms located on site at the Village(s) contain a communal kitchen, streaming services and games.
 This area is accessible by key card, but please be aware of our noise policy when using these spaces and respect your fellow Villagers!

 You can kick back and enjoy the hot summer even more with our outdoor swimming pool(s)!
 You can use the Village pool within the hours of operation at each site, as indicated near the pool entrances.
 Please always exercise caution when standing inside the pool area.